Our Policies A-Z

 O

-Organized crime’s activities undermine all values liberals believe in.
-It violates the liberties of citizen in many ways, from extortion to human trafficking.
+Organised crime’s activities undermine all values liberals believe in.
+It violates the liberties of citizens in many ways, from extortion to human trafficking.
 It tampers with the free market by recycling money in seemingly honest activities connected to the criminal groups.
 It favours and practices corruption of the political representations, slowly eroding away democracy.

 Outer Space